pocl/pocl/doc/sphinx/source/conformance.rst

-To run the full conformance testsuite, run: ``ctest -L conformance_suite_full`` Note that this can take a week to finish on slow hardware, and about a day on fast hardware (6C/12T Intel or equivalent).
+To run the full conformance testsuite, run: ``ctest -L conformance_suite_full`` Note that this can take a week to finish on slow hardware, and about a day on relatively fast hardware (6C/12T Intel or equivalent).

 Known issues with the conformance testsuite
 -------------------------------------------

-- the "not" operator test (``math_brute_force/bruteforce not``) may fail to compile with LLVM 4.0 with certain vector sizes on some hardware.
-  This does not seem to affect the rest of the testsuite in any way, and appears to be fixed with LLVM 5.0

 - a few tests from ``basic/test_basic`` may fail / segfault because they request a huge amount of memory for buffers.

-- a few tests from ``conversions/test_conversions`` may report failures when compiled with -O2.
+- a few tests from ``conversions/test_conversions`` may report failures.
   This is likely a bug in the test; the same test from branch cl20_trunk of CTS passes.

-- math_brute_force tests may occasionally fail with an empty build log, see pocl issue #614.
+- math_brute_force tests may occasionally fail with an empty build log, this is a bug in CTS.
+See pocl issue #614.

 - a few tests may run much faster if you limit the reported Global memory size with POCL_MEMORY_LIMIT env var.
 In particular, "kernel_image_methods" test